 Frustration of contract occurs when an employment relationship ends due to circumstances outside of control of either party and “there is no reasonable likelihood of the employee being able to return to work within a reasonable time.”
 As a result, the performance of the contract has been rendered impossible.
+Generally, when the contract is frustrated the employer need not provide the employee with common law notice.

 This may occur when an employee is injured in a car accident, has a debilitating illness, and is no longer physically capable of performing the requirements of any position of employment with the employer.